battushig-namsraidorj/battushig-namsraidorj/README.md

 - 👋 Hi, I’m @battushig-namsraidorj
 - 👀 I’m interested in building software and working with people
-- 💞️ I’m looking forward to collaborate on Java/Spring Boot, React, MicroServices projects.
+- 💞️ I’m looking forward to collaborate on Java/Spring Boot, React, NextJS projects.
 - 📫 How to reach me ... here!

 <!---